-A: Generally, Development Banks and UN organizations may publish notices at no cost.
-For all others, Development Business offers low advertising rates based on the word count you submit.
-Please send your notice to email@example.com for a price quote.
+A: Generally, Multilateral Development Banks and UN organizations publish notices at no cost.
+For all others, Development Business offers low advertising rates.
+Please send your notice to firstname.lastname@example.org for a price quote.

 Q: How and when do I pay for a notice published by Development Business?

 A: We publish your notice after receiving your confirmation to the price quote.
 You will also receive a reference number for easy tracking.

 An invoice will then be sent to you by e-mail.
 You may pay by credit card, bank transfer or cheque paid to UN Development Business.